 5) The authors state that fresh and overripe Morinda contains l-DOPA in equal amounts.
 Please show this data in supplement to confirm to readers that the state of the fruit being used (ripe/overripe) is not skewing the results.

 6) Figure 2D demonstrates that depleting levels of l-DOPA in Morinda by using COMT hinders egg production stimulation.
-To further convey this synthetic alteration of the Morinda being the same as standardized food, please provide >S8/
+To further convey this synthetic alteration of the Morinda being the same as standardized food, please provide >S8/<S8 ratios as in Figure 2B.

 7) Figure 3A demonstrates that eggs of D. sechellia are larger in size when compared to those of sibling species.
 Please state what siblings are being compared to.
 Additionally, the eggs of D. sechellia fed Morinda are 3-fold larger than wild-type D. melanogaster.
 It is unclear to me what media the D. melanogaster lines are being fed in this experiment; banana food or standardized media?
 Given that the food substrate (and many other factors) is so important for these experiments, please explicitly write exactly what media each species is on, temperature, humidity, number of flies per vial/bottle, etc.